myoperator/crm/README.md

 ```

 You can also override this method to set custom bearer on your authorization headers.
-For example, some zoho uses `Zoho-oauthtoken` as bearer.
+For example, zoho uses `Zoho-oauthtoken` as bearer.
 You can easily set this as:

 ```php
 class MyCrm extends CrmProvider {